wrabit/vue-textarea-autogrow-directive/README.md

 </template>
 ```

-#### In a component
+### In a component

-Recommended if using once or twice in your project.
+Recommended if using only once or twice in your project.

 ```javascript
 <template>